 Ways to Make Your Character Different

 - Look at something from different points of view.
-For example, looking at something from the point of view from a wealthy person instead of someone who is comfortable, but not wealthy will give you different opinions on a great many things.
+For example, looking at something from the point of view of a wealthy person instead of someone who is comfortable, but not wealthy will give you different opinions on a great many things.

-Traits That Will Make Your Character Stand Out
+Cool Personality Traits That Really Stand Out